 - How much dehydration can you tolerate before your performance suffers?

-- How to get your nutrition strategy right for endurance performance
+- How to get your fueling strategy right for endurance performance

 - Planning nutrition and hydration strategies for ultra racing

-- How does Precision Hydration fit in with your wider nutrition plan?
+- How does Precision Fuel & Hydration fit in with your wider fueling plan?

 - Should you just stick with real food to fuel your race?